18F/handbook/pages/travel-and-leave/travel-and-leave-policies/travel-guide-faq.md

   name, look at the departure date column.

 Once you've selected your authorization and continue, you'll be taken to the **Document Information** page.
-This should all be autopopulated, so unless some of the details of your trip changed, no further action is required here and you may continue on to **Create Document** and start [adding your expenses](#how-to-add-edit-or-delete-expenses).
+This should all be auto-populated, so unless some of the details of your trip changed, no further action is required here and you may continue on to **Create Document** and start [adding your expenses](#how-to-add-edit-or-delete-expenses).
 More guidance on